iluvjava/Maths/Notebook 2.0/AMATH 503/Separation of Variables.md

 Solve for $u_h(x, t)$ and then use that add back the $u_s$ to get the full solution for the system.

-For the harmonic problem, the boundary condition is Dirichilet.
+For the harmonic problem, the boundary condition is Dirichilet:

+$$
+u_h(0, t) = u_h(L, t) = 0
+$$

 ---
 ### **Heat Equation Infinite Domain**

+No, Separation of variable cannot do this, you will bee Fourier Transform and Laplace Transform for this one to work.